piyush-doke/river-analysis-using-satellite-imagery/README.md

 ## About the files and folders
-- Documentation.docx contains detailed information on the algorithm and libraries used.
+- documentation>Documentation.docx contains detailed information on the algorithm and libraries used.
-- Temp folder is used to contain any intermediate images that were generated during the run.
+- temp folder is used to contain any intermediate images that were generated during the run.
-- Test_Images folder contains some sample images to test the code with.
+- test_images folder contains some sample images to test the code with.

 ## Instructions to Run
-Run the python file - PythonApplication.py
+Run the python file - main.py

 ## Inputs
 - Name - Name of the river image file.